 The 10 weeks of the quarter did not allow sufficient time to include diagnostic and prescriptive elements of reading problems that our students needed to be effective reading teachers.
 I approached Dr. Bailey about changing the emphasis of 105LA and was given a “green light” to develop the diagnostic/prescriptive reading course, and the elementary classroom experiences were added to 105A with specific goals and objectives to comply with the state credential requirements.

 During my time at UCI, I also supervised student teachers in several school districts and conducted student teacher seminars.
-We developed Student Teaching Centers at schools selected by the school districts in conjunction with UCI OTE.
+We developed Student Teaching Centers at schools selected by the school districts in conjunction with UCI Office of Teacher Education.
 At the Centers, five to six student teachers were placed with selected master teachers and the supervisor became a part of the school staff two to three times per week.
 I worked with the student teachers, master teachers, and principals.

 A granddaughter and a different course brought me to a retirement decision, and I worked part-time for two years supervising student teachers until 1992.